dcos/dcos-docs/1.9/networking/load-balancing-vips/virtual-ip-addresses.md

     dcos marathon app add <service-name>.json
     ```

 * Whether your application definition requires `portMappings` or `portDefinitions` depends on whether you are using BRIDGE or HOST networking.
-If you create your service in the DC/OS web interface, the appropriate field is selected for you.
+If you create your service in the DC/OS GUI, the appropriate field is selected for you.
 For more information on port configuration, see the [Marathon ports documentation][1].

 ## Using VIPs with DC/OS Services